 These writing prompts for 5th grade will spark lots of creative ideas in your students, and you'll also be providing some fun ways to practice fifth grade spelling words.
 (Just a bit sneaky, right?!)

-If you don't require the illustrated printable page, here is the text from this set of writing prompts:
+If you don't require the illustrated printable page, here is the text from this set of writing prompts for 5th grade:

 1. Your bedroom is suddenly floating on an island made of chocolate.
 What should you do first, and why?